ejmahler/RustFFT/README.md

 On other platforms than WASM, this feature does nothing and RustFFT will behave like it is not set.

-### std
+### no-std

-The scalar implementation (no avx, sse, neon or wasm SIMD) is available for no-std targets.
-To build the crate as no-std simply disable default fetures.
+The feature `no-std` makes this library use [libm](https://github.com/rust-lang/libm) instead of std for math operations.
+This makes it available on no-std targets.

+Enabling this feature on targets that support std may degrade performance.

 ## Stability/Future Breaking Changes